Association for the Accreditation

 When should I expect to receive feedback after my Step 1 Application?

-You can expect to receive feedback from your Step 1 Application submission 60 – 90 days after submission.
-Once you receive the Application (Step 1) Review you will have approximately 6-8 weeks to work with the application reviewer to update your policies and procedures so that all of the Standards and Elements are satisfactorily addressed.
+You can expect to receive feedback from your Step 1 Application submission approximately 60 days after submission.
+Once you receive the Application (Step 1) Review you will have approximately 30 days to work with the application reviewer to update your policies and procedures so that all of the Standards and Elements are satisfactorily addressed.

 You can find more information about next steps at Part 3: Evaluation of Written Materials.